pyexcel/pyexcel/doc/source/guide.rst

 -------------------

 #.
 Has fair amount of documentation
 #.
-Has Test cases are written
+Has Test cases written
 #.
 Has all code lines tested
 #.
 Passes all Travis CI builds
 #.
 Pythonic code please